MuckRock/Site-Snapshot/README.md

 # Site Snapshot Add-On

-This Add-On will create a timestamped snapshot of a site as it is seen when running the Add-On using pdfkit to print the site as a PDF and save it to DocumentCloud.
+This Add-On will create a timestamped snapshot of a site or set of sites as seen using pdfkit to print the site as a PDF and save it to DocumentCloud.